Harandi6135/Language-Analysis/README.md

 the file comments_preprocessing.py is preparing comments to verctos of terms

-the file week_creation creates week for the analysis
+the file week_creation.py creates week for the analysis